 Disruption is accelerating and demands from all stakeholders are growing – as we saw in our introductory presentation, and the questions and concerns in the room.
 The only response is to be bold and ambitious in spotting big opportunities and going after them, based on a clarity of vision, engaged set of colleagues and unblinkered approach.
 The panellists in particular drew attention to the potential in circular economy approaches – moving from ‘take, make, waste’ to ensuring products, and its packaging, remain in a closed loop for longer and achieve a second life once disposed.
 This is so exciting because it offers the chance to design new business models that can be efficient and profitable from the outset, not just adjusting incumbent systems.

 Altogether it was an energising chance to hear about how challenges are being overcome in practice, and we plan to continue the conversations and draw out more of these secrets to success – email email@example.com to be kept in the loop about future events.
-For supply chains, if you are interested in finding out more, next week we will be releasing our report summarising the disruptions that businesses are facing, and the actions they are taking to overcome them.
-In the meantime, get in touch at firstname.lastname@example.org to hear more about what we discussed this week, or to talk through the challenges you are facing – we are always happy to share our perspective based on our responsible supply chains expertise.
+For supply chains, if you are interested in finding out more, click the link here to read our new report summarising the disruptions that businesses are facing, and the actions they are taking to overcome them.
+You can also get in touch via firstname.lastname@example.org to hear more about what we discussed this week, or to talk through the challenges you are facing – we are always happy to share our perspective based on our responsible supply chains expertise.